Xeno-Selfbot/Xeno/README.md

 A discord user automation tool

 # Installation
+1. If you don't have `node.js` installed, make sure to download it [here](https://nodejs.org/en/)\

-Run `install.bat`\
+2. Run `install.bat`\
-Wait for everything to install\
+3. Wait for everything to install\
-Then you are done installing the required packages!
+4. Then you are done installing the required packages!

 # Setup
 Before you do anything, make sure you rename `config-example.json` to `config.json`

 Next, get your discord token and paste it into `config.json`